ibm-cloud-docs/FileStorage/best-practices.md

 * **Run storage traffic on a dedicated VLAN.** Running storage traffic through software firewalls increases latency and adversely affects storage performance.
 It's best to run storage traffic on a VLAN, which bypasses the firewall.
 For more information, see [routing storage traffic to its own VLAN interface](/docs/FileStorage?topic=FileStorage-file-storage-faqs#howtoisolatedstorage).

 * **Avoid routing your storage traffic to a gateway device** whenever possible.
 When storage traffic is routed to a gateway device, it can add latency to storage traffic, or it can cause storage traffic disruption if the firewall in the gateway device is misconfigured.
 The storage disruption is especially true when maintenance such as a restart is required on a single (not clustered) gateway device.
-If a storage traffic must be routed through a gateway device, help ensure that the gateway device has an at-least 10-Gbps interface, or the gateway device might become a network bottleneck.
+If a storage traffic must be routed through a gateway device, help make sure that the gateway device has an at-least 10-Gbps interface, or the gateway device might become a network bottleneck.

 * **Use the subnet address** instead of individual IP addresses on firewalls for NFS traffic.
 The NFS hostname serves 6 IP addresses, and these 6 IP addresses can change.